Travelling to Milford Sound

 For those not wanting to tackle the drive, a more relaxing option is a return sightseeing tour departing from Queenstown.
 Whether you choose to bus or fly, a guided tour will give you a chance to take in every last drop of the breathtaking scenery.
 The informative commentary along the way is an added bonus.
 Sightseeing tours include your cruise on Milford Sound.
 There are options to do a bus-cruise-fly if you’d prefer to do the journey on land one way, and in the sky the other.
 There are a number of operators who offer bus and flight tours to Milford Sound, our front desk has all the info you’ll need to make a booking.
 Check out the tour operator Real Journeys whose coaches offer tiered, angled seating and windows in the roof so you don’t miss any of the spectacular scenery.

-You may think the road to Milford Sound is stunning, but it’s nothing compared to the scenery you’ll see when you arrive.
+You may think the road to Milford Sound is stunning, and passing through Te Anau is spectacular, but it’s nothing compared to the scenery you’ll see when you arrive.
 Getting out on the water is what a Milford Sound trip is all about and there’s no better way to appreciate the natural spectacle of the fiord than taking a scenic cruise.
 The 16klm journey from the Milford Sound marina to the open sea is a visual treat.
 Milford Sound’s highest peak, Mitre Peak soars above the fiord, dwarfing the cruise boats as they cruise through waterfall territory.

 Apart from the marina and the airport there is not a lot else available at Milford Sound.
 There is one café and one lodge (and no petrol station).
 Be prepared!

 WHAT YOU WILL SEE THERE